 Who can benefit from using Spinach AI?

-Spinach AI is designed for a wide range of professionals and teams, including product managers, engineering teams, project managers, marketing, HR and recruiting, customer success, sales, and finance/accounting teams.
-It is suitable for organizations seeking to improve productivity, collaboration, and workflow automation across various industries.
-See all use cases.
+Spinach AI is designed for product managers, engineering teams, project managers, marketing, HR, customer success, sales, finance, and accounting teams—essentially any team seeking to improve productivity and collaboration.
+[Source]

 What business impact can customers expect from using Spinach AI?